There is no better way for a man to subtly demonstrate his sense of style than through a wristwatch.

 So how do these two differ?

-The most obvious difference between these two movement mechanisms has to do with how they are powered (or lack thereof).
+The most obvious difference between these two movement mechanisms is how they are powered (or lack thereof).

 Automatic: Many men, including myself, find automatic watches extraordinarily convenient.
-While typically commanding a higher price tag, this wristwatch movement type doesn’t rely on a battery in order to keep time.
+While typically commanding a higher price tag, this wristwatch movement type doesn’t rely on a battery to keep time.

 Instead, automatic watches simply rely on the movement of your body to keep it self-wound.

-The downfall of this of course can be if you don’t wear a watch on a regular basis (i.e. dress watch).
+The downfall of this, of course, can be if you don’t wear a watch regularly (i.e., dress watch).